MarkKrickovich/TensorFlow-Predicts-Political-Party/README.md

 ### About TensorFlow
 TensorFlow is an open-source library for machine learning, specifically focused on training and inference of deep neural networks.
 Keras is an API built on top of Tensor Flow 2.0.
 Keras minimizes the number of user-actions required for use cases and enables fast experimentation.
+TensorFlow is often used to train neural networks (NN), to build recommender systems, and to train generative advesarial networs (GANNs).<br>
+The base unit, the *Tensor* is a multi-dimensional array of data.
+In math, tensors are described as geometric objects that describe linear relationships between other geometric objects.
+More formally, Tensorflow is a symbolic math library based on dataflow and differentiable programming.<br>
+TensorFlow Models are very *computationally expensive*, often requiring the use of a GPU or - even better than a GPU - a *tensor processing unit (TPU)*.